 Humanities Faculty Publications

-The fruit of years of research, collaboration, creation, and writing, the publications of Humanities faculty members - books, CDs, musical scores - are celebrated every year at a special reception for them and their colleagues, toasted by the Dean of the Humanities and the Provost of the University.
+The fruit of years of research, collaboration, creation, and writing, the publications of Humanities faculty members - books, CDs, musical scores - are celebrated every other year at a special reception for them and their colleagues, toasted by the Dean of the Humanities and the Provost of the University.
 For this occasion, the publications are also gathered together and displayed at the Institute.
-The event takes place each winter quarter for the previous year's publications, and a bibliography is prepared annually that lists these new publications by department.
+The event takes place in the winter quarter for publications from the previous two years.
+A bibliography is prepared that lists these new publications by department.
 See right side of page for links.